Eye Conditions

 Shortsight

-Short–sightedness, or myopia, is a relatively common eye condition that causes distance vision to appear out of focus, while close objects can be seen clearly.
-Most people will use glasses or contact lenses to help put objects back into focus.
+To be shortsighted, otherwise known as myopia, is a relatively common eye condition that causes distance vision to appear out of focus, while close objects can be seen clearly.

 Learn More